osa-ora/ocp-network-policy-demo/README.md

 ## Deploy the Application Tier

-We will deploy it to the namespace app-project ..
+We will deploy it to the namespace "app-project" ..

 ```
 oc new-project app-project